hnhdigital-os/fs-watcher/README.md

 For example, if we want to watch for changes in the `/some/folder/example` path and have all changes notified to the executable file `/some/bin/binary-file`.

-Note: This utility replaces the follwoing placeholders {{root-path}}, {{file-path}} and {{event-id}} in the script-arguments argument with values.
+Note: This utility replaces the following placeholders {{root-path}}, {{file-path}} and {{event-id}} in the script-arguments argument with values.
 Both path arguments do not need quotations as they will be added automatically.

 `fs-watcher watch:background /some/folder/example /some/bin/binary-file --script-arguments="{{root-path}} {{file-path}} {{event-id}}"`